 Unless otherwise determined by the department, the use of the final exam period is at the discretion of the instructor.
 If a final exam is given, it must be administered according to the schedule published on the College's website.
-Please do not deviate from this schedule without prior approval from the Division Office.
+Do not deviate from this schedule without prior approval from the Vice President of Instruction.
+Final exam periods are longer than normal class meeting times and occur on different days than the course schedule.
+Deviation from the final exam schedule creates conflicts for students and the room schedule.